imaoca/robust/challenger.md

 ----

-# Robust Protocol Open Challenge trial site
+# Robust Protocol Open Challenge Trial Site

 We have prepared a remote server that causes a pseudo failure on LAN.
 Nodes are constructed by two Raspberry Pi-2.